riganti/dotvvm-docs/Pages/upgrading-from-older-versions/compilation-status-page.md

 ## Accessing compilation results via API

 If manual checking using status page is not an option, then the status page API can be used.
+This can be especially useful for automated checking of the compilation status before/after deployment to the production.
 The API can be found (in default configuration) at After registration using `_diagnostics/status/api`.
 The API is enabled by calling `AddStatusPageApi`.